The question on a lot of peoples minds these days is: ‘How can I cut down my sugar intake?’

-The truth is, it’s almost impossible to eliminate added sugars completely.
-The good news is, there are quite a few natural sugar alternatives, with some great health benefits if consumed moderately.
+The truth is, it’s almost impossible to eliminate sugar completely and even if you can cut sugar out, you are likely to find it very difficult eating on-the-go or at a restaurant.
+The good news is, there are quite a few natural sugar alternatives with some great health benefits if consumed moderately.

 A byproduct of refining sugar cane into table sugar, a tablespoon of this thick molasses contains around 15% of your daily iron requirement.
 This is delightful news for vegans, who often lack adequate amounts of iron, in addition to vitamin B6, magnesium and calcium.

 A teaspoon of Blackstrap Molasses contains 20 cals and 5 gms of sugar.
 Since it features higher on the bitterness scale and lower on the sweetness scale as compared to sugar, it’s not caught on as the perfect replacement for sugar.
 But, it is still a suitable sweetener for many!